Governor signs, vetoes lots of bills

 "If you veto that amount of money, money coming into the general coffer, then you're stopping taxes or money being used for certain things and he doesn't want do that.
 So as a result, is that right?
 No," said Sol Irving who received a red light ticket.

 The one thing the governor should be signing and isn't is the state budget, but the Legislature hasn't sent him one yet.
 It is now going on four months late.

 Other last minute actions from the governor included him signing a bill requiring all school cafeterias to provide drinking water because not all do.
 He also signed a bill to protect the privacy of FasTrak users and one to give teenagers immunity from under-age drinking charges when calling 911.

-arnold schwarzenegger, sacramento, california budget, politics, nannette miranda
+arnold schwarzenegger, sacramento, politics, nannette miranda

 Most Viewed StoriesMost Viewed Photos